alphagov/paas-team-manual/docs/architecture_decision_records/ADR019-accessing-user-provided-services.md

   of failure and additional running costs to tenants.
 - Traffic is in plaintext over the Internet for some services.
 - PaaS team need to do work every time a tenant adds/changes service IP addresses.
 - If they forget to request this, other PaaS tenants have access to their service IPs.
-- PaaS team need to do work in every occasion a space needs access to the peered VPC.
+- PaaS team need to do work (assigning application security groups) in every occasion a space needs to gain or lose access to the list of service IPs.

 Using private address space (VPC peering)